Optimal (controlled) quantum state preparation and improved unitary synthesis by quantum circuits with any number of ancillary qubits: Circuit depth optimization of general unitary synthesis

-\end{theorem} \begin{proof} Assume that $m=O(4^n/n)$, otherwise we only use this many ancillary qubits.
-Let $D_n(k,m)$ and $S_n(k,m)$ denote the circuit depth and size, respectively, of a general $n$-qubit UCU $V^{[n-k]}_{\{n-k+1,\ldots,n\}}$ with $m$ ancillary qubits.
-Especially, $D_n(n,m)$ and $S_n(n,m)$ denote the depth and size of an $n$-qubit unitary $U$.
-According to cosine-sine decomposition in Figure \ref{fig:cosine-sine}, for every $k\in[n]$ we have
+\end{theorem} \begin{proof} Let $D_n(k,m)$ denote the {minimum} circuit depth of a general $n$-qubit UCU $V^{[n-k]}_{\{n-k+1,\ldots,n\}}$ with $m$ ancillary qubits.
+Especially, $D_n(n,m)$ denote the {minimum} depth of an $n$-qubit unitary $U$.
+According to the cosine-sine decomposition in Figure \ref{fig:cosine-sine}, for every $k\in[n]$ we have